 Sometimes, it's not so much about the category -- it's about the specific product or even product attribute.
 See how you can use Similarweb to hone your keyword search and find the most relevant terms for your business.

-In Competitive Analysis, navigate to the Search -> Keywords page and view the list of top keywords and search traffic metrics.
+Navigate to the Search -> Keywords page and view the list of top keywords and search traffic metrics.

 Use the search bar to Filter Keywords or URLs.
 Enter a product type or a characteristic of interest to search for keywords specific to that item.